Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/AWS-CANVAS-LABS/Storage and Archiving/Readme.md

 # Managing Storage - My AWS Lab Experience

 Hi!
 This is my personal repo for the "Managing Storage" AWS lab I completed on December 11, 2025.
-I wanted to document everything I did so I can look back on it later (and maybe help others too).
+I wanted to document everything I did, so I can look back on it later (and maybe help others too).
 The lab was really practical – it showed how to manage EBS volumes, automate snapshots, and sync data to S3 using the AWS CLI.

 ## What the lab was about